Garyljackson/garyjackson.dev/hugo/content/posts/azure-container-instance-dns-private-ip/index.md

 ## Overview

-My recent adventures with Azure Container Registry have presented a few side quests along the way.
+My recent adventures with Azure Container Instances have presented a few side quests along the way.

 Today I'll cover the limitations I've discovered with regards to private DNS and IP allocations.